 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-It is essential for students to attend tutorials every week, to keep up with the weekly tasks and assessment requirements and expectations.
-Students are also expected to check their UC student email and Canvas site for the unit every day for any updates or announcements.
+It is essential for the students to attend the tutorial each week, to keep up with the weekly tasks and assessments requirements and expectations.
+The students are also expected to check their UC student email and Canvas site for the unit every few days for any updates and announcements.

 Required IT skills

-Knowledge of the Adobe Creative Suite (Illustrator, Photoshop, InDesign).
+Knowledge of the Adobe Creative Suite (Illustrator, Photoshop, InDesign, XD).
 Whilst the unit will go through a series of tutorials to improve the students' technical skills with these programs, it is highly recommended the student spend some time familiarising themselves with the software beforehand.